apicco/frap/README.md

-# frap
+# FRAP
 Toolbox for the analysis of FRAP experiments.
 It is built on the [trajaling](http://apicco.github.io/trajectory_alignment/) and [trajplot utilities](https://github.com/apicco/trajectory_plotting)

-A frap object is defined as
+A FRAP object is defined as

 `my_frap = Frap()`